gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 Workers accidentally spilled water in the patio on one set of drying beans, but it’s not bad enough to re-do the experiment.
 I don’t worry about this improper science anymore, which has allowed for a lot more enjoyment.

 <br><br>12/11/17
 <br>Today I had the privilege of attending the <a href="https://en.wikipedia.org/wiki/Coffee_cupping">Coffee cupping session</a> of our samples at Anacafé.
 There are still many samples that are drying, and will be cupped after I leave Guatemala.
-I had attended a handful of informal cupping sessions at Bay Area cafes, but it was new to attend one that assigned formal scores that involved meticulous notes.
-Here is how it goes (attach cupping process photo).
+I had attended a handful of informal cupping sessions at Bay Area cafes, but it was new to attend one that assigned formal scores that involved meticulous notes. <br>We submitted our green bean samples, which were roasted the day of cupping.<br><iframe width="560" height="315" src="https://www.youtube.com/embed/qjihz-d25EU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe><br>
 The cuppers are all professional Q graders (the highest certification) who cup many dozens of samples a day.
 They must follow a restricted diet around when they will cup- this includes no alcohol or tobacco.
 Here is a video of them in action.
 Yes, the slurping is necessary- it creates a mist that evenly coats all surfaces in their mouths.
 <br><iframe width="560" height="315" src="https://www.youtube.com/embed/HWEzyQaI018" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>